adpu/amd/README.txt

 Tags: meta description,title tag,seo,custom field, custom fields, meta descriptions, meta title, metatitle,title Requires at least: 3.0.1
 Tested up to: 4.75
-Stable tag: 1.02
+Stable tag: 1.03
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Amd is a simple wordpress plugin that add meta description and title tag fields inside post and page editor.
-These fields have a character count tool that show if your text exceeds the optimal length.
+Amd is a simple wordpress plugin that allows you to add and manage meta description and title tag  of your posts and pages.

+Major features of Amd include:

+- Character count tool for title tag field and meta description field in post and page editor.

+- "Scan Meta tags tool", you can manage all meta titles and meta descriptions tags of pages and posts (This tool is inside setting menu)

 == Installation ==